Billy Hughes: Birth and family background

-Hughes was born on 25 September 1862, at 7 Moreton Place, Pimlico, London, the son of William Hughes and the former Jane Morris.
+Hughes was born on 25 September 1862, at 7 Moreton Place, Pimlico, London, to William Hughes and Jane Morris.
 His parents were both Welsh.
 His father, who worked as a carpenter and joiner at the Palace of Westminster, was from North Wales (Note: He was either from Holyhead, Anglesey, or from the Vale of Clwyd in Denbighshire.) and was a fluent Welsh speaker.
 His mother, a domestic servant, was from the small village of Llansantffraid-ym-Mechain (near the English border), and spoke only English.
-Hughes was an only child; at the time of their marriage, in June 1861, his parents were both 37 years old.
+Hughes was an only child, and at the time of their June 1861 marriage, his parents were both 37 years old.

 Wales

 Hughes's mother died in May 1869, when he was six years old.
 His father subsequently sent him to be raised by relatives in Wales.
 During the school term, he lived with his father's sister, Mary Hughes, who kept a boarding house in Llandudno named "Bryn Rosa".
 He earned pocket money by doing chores for his aunt's tenants and singing in the choir at the local church.
 Hughes began his formal education in Llandudno, attending two small single-teacher schools.
 He spent his holidays with his mother's family in Llansantffraid.
 There, he divided his time between "Winllan", the farm of his widowed aunt (Margaret Mason), and "Plas Bedw", the neighbouring farm of his grandparents (Peter and Jane Morris).

 Hughes regarded his early years in Wales as the happiest time of his life.
 He was immensely proud of his Welsh identity, and he later became active in the Welsh Australian community, frequently speaking at Saint David's Day celebrations.
 Hughes called Welsh the "language of heaven", but his own grasp of it was patchy.
 Like many of his contemporaries, he had no formal schooling in Welsh, and had particular difficulties with spelling.
 Nonetheless, he received and replied to correspondence from Welsh-speakers throughout his political career, and as prime minister famously traded insults in Welsh with David Lloyd George.